Saranggola (song)

 "Saranggola" (lit.
 'Kite') is a song by Filipino folk-pop band Ben&Ben.
 It was released as a digital single on April 11, 2025, through Sony Music Philippines.
 Band members and twins Paolo and Miguel Benjamin Guico wrote the track and composed it with the rest of the band.
 Produced by Ziv, "Saranggola" explores themes of nostalgia, emotional connection, and change, it reflects cherished moments with friends and acknowledging the inevitable growth apart.

+The band announced that their concert, titled Saranggola: The Concert, is set to held at Araneta Coliseum on October 2, 2026, along with a new single slated to release.

 Background and release

 Thee band announced the release of their song on April 3, 2025, which was initially teased through a short video of them singing it together, and it centers around friendship.

 "Saranggola" was released on April 11, accompanied by a lyric video.
-It serves as the band's first release since their third album The Traveller Across Dimensions, which was released on November 29, 2024.
+It serves as the band's first release since their third album, The Traveller Across Dimensions, which was released on November 29, 2024.

 The song debuted in an episode of Pinoy Big Brother: Celebrity Collab Edition and is set to be featured in the upcoming deluxe edition of The Traveller Across Dimensions in 2025.